Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics.Protocol/README.md

 | `GetSentimentAsync`   | `Task<DynamicResponse>` | Returns a task which represents the eventual response of the operation.   |
 | `GetSentimentRequest` | `DynamicRequest`        | Returns a `DynamicRequest` which can be modified and then sent.           |

 When using the `<Operation>Request` method, the body of the `DynamicRequest` is initialized to a `JsonData` representing the empty object.
 You can either modify the body directly or set your own version.
-For example, let's imagine a `CreateStudent` API which let us create a new student, by sending a JSON object representing that student:
+For example, let's call the `GetSentiment` API which determines if text is positive or negative.

 ```C# Snippet:DynamicRequestAndResponse
 DynamicRequest req = client.GetSentimentRequest();